nodejs/wiki-archive/Installation.md

   Node run on python.

-* **libssl-dev** - If you plan to use SSL/TLS encryption in your networking.
-You'll need this.
+* **libssl-dev** - If you plan to use SSL/TLS encryption in your networking, you'll need this.
 Libssl is the library used in the [openssl](http://www.openssl.org/) tool.
 On Linux and Unix systems it can usually be installed with your favorite package manager.
 The lib comes pre- installed on OS X.